Stroke & Vascular Disorders

 All patients should undergo modification of their cardiovascular risk factors, including reduction of blood pressure, rigorous glucose control, cessation of smoking, reduction in alcohol consumption in heavy drinkers, and weight reduction.

 In daily clinical practice, patients with noncardioembolic transient ischemic attack should be immediately started on long-term daily antiplatelet therapy.
-Aspirin monotherapy in doses ranging from 50 to 325 mg/day or a dual antiplatelet therapy (a combination of 200 mg twice daily of extended-release dipyridamole plus aspirin 50 mg/day) are options for initial therapy (49).
+Aspirin monotherapy in doses ranging from 50 to 325 mg/day or a dual antiplatelet therapy (a combination of 200 mg twice daily of extended-release dipyridamole plus aspirin 50 mg/day) are options for initial therapy (55).
 Clopidogrel 75 mg/daily is also an acceptable antiplatelet agent; it also applies in cases of aspirin allergy.
 Selection of an antiplatelet agent should be individualized on the basis of patient risk factor profiles, cost, tolerance, and other clinical characteristics.
+Short-term dual antiplatelet therapy (acetylsalicylic acid in combination with clopidogrel) is currently recommended over single antiplatelet therapy after a noncardioembolic high-risk transient ischemic attack (ABCD2 score of at least 4 points) and is followed by long-term antiplatelet monotherapy.
+Dual antiplatelet therapy should be initiated as soon as possible within the first 7 days after a transient ischemic attack and continued for anywhere from 21 to 90 days (30; 55).
+The updated guidelines for secondary stroke prevention from the American Heart Association suggest 30 days of dual antiplatelet therapy (ticagrelor plus acetylsalicylic acid) given within the first 24 hours after a transient ischemic attack in patients with an ABCD2 score of 6 or greater or symptomatic intracranial or extracranial stenosis (narrowing of 30% of more in the lumen diameter of an artery that could account for the transient ischemic attack) to reduce the risk of early recurrent stroke, although there is a concomitant increased risk of hemorrhagic complications, including intracranial bleeding (55).

-In the last few months, dual antiplatelet therapy reduced the risk of major ischemic events (ischemic stroke, myocardial infarction, or death from vascular origin) by 25% at 90 days after index event in high-risk transient ischemic attack and minor ischemic stroke patients compared with patients treated with mono antiplatelet therapy (43).
+Dual antiplatelet therapy reduced the risk of major ischemic events (ischemic stroke, myocardial infarction, or death from vascular origin) by 25% at 90 days after index event in patients with high-risk transient ischemic attack and minor ischemic stroke compared with patients treated with mono antiplatelet therapy (46).
 Moreover, a 28% reduction in ischemic stroke risk occurred in patients on dual antiplatelet therapy compared with those on single antiplatelet drug treatment.
-Nevertheless, patients treated with a combination of 2 antiplatelets had a significant 2-fold increase in risk of major hemorrhagic complications (mainly nonfatal nonintracranial hemorrhages) compared with patients treated with a single antiplatelet agent.
+Nevertheless, patients treated with a combination of two antiplatelets had a significant 2-fold increase in risk of major hemorrhagic complications (mainly nonfatal nonintracranial hemorrhages) compared with patients treated with a single antiplatelet agent.
 In this double-blind placebo-controlled trial, 2108 patients had a transient ischemic attack (ABCD2 score higher than 4 points) and 2773 patients had a minor ischemic stroke (≤ 3 points on the NHISS scale).
 Patients were randomly allocated to combined antiplatelet therapy or a single antiplatelet agent plus placebo within 12 hours after the qualifying event.
 Patients on dual antiplatelet therapy received a 600 mg loading dose of clopidogrel and then 75 mg of clopidogrel per day plus an open-label dose of aspirin ranging between 50 and 325 mg from day 2 to day 90, whereas patients on monotherapy received aspirin (50-325 mg per day) plus a placebo.
-The median ABCD2 score in the 2108 transient ischemic attack patients was 5 points.
+The median ABCD2 score in the 2108 patients with transient ischemic attack was 5 points.
 Patients who had an ABCD2 score higher than 5 points showed close to a 50% reduction in major ischemic event risk; however, the number of patients in both antiplatelet therapy groups was very low.
-When patients with a score of 5 points or lower had a transient ischemic attack as the qualifying event, there were no differences in the risk of major ischemic events between the groups (43).
+When patients with a score of 5 points or lower had a transient ischemic attack as the qualifying event, there were no differences in the risk of major ischemic events between the groups (46).

-Another dual-antiplatelet therapy trial assessed whether a ticagrelor and aspirin combination is superior to aspirin monotherapy in reducing the 30-day risk of stroke recurrence in high-risk (ABCD2 > 6) transient ischemic attack patients and patients with nondisabling, noncardioembolic ischemic stroke (NIHSS ≤ 5) (42).
+Another dual-antiplatelet therapy trial assessed whether a ticagrelor and aspirin combination is superior to aspirin monotherapy in reducing the 30-day risk of stroke recurrence in high-risk (ABCD2 ≥ 6) transient ischemic attack patients and patients with nondisabling, noncardioembolic ischemic stroke (NIHSS ≤ 5) (45).
 Patients in this double-blind trial were randomly allocated within the first 24 hours after the qualifying event to either ticagrelor plus aspirin (5523 patients) or placebo plus aspirin (5493 patients) administered over 30 days.
 The ticagrelor group received a loading dose of 180 mg followed by 90 mg twice daily; 300 to 325 mg of aspirin was given on the first day, followed by 75 to 100 mg daily in both arms of the study.
 In this trial, the risk of recurrent stroke or death was significantly lower in the ticagrelor-aspirin group; however, dual antiplatelet therapy resulted in a significant increase in severe bleeding.
-A transient ischemic attack was the qualifying event in 491 ticagrelor-aspirin group patients and in 540 aspirin group patients.
-A 20% relative risk reduction in the primary outcome (recurrent stroke or death) was observed within 30 days in the ticagrelor group compared to the aspirin group (42).
+A transient ischemic attack was the qualifying event in 491 patients in the ticagrelor-aspirin group and in 540 patients in the aspirin group.
+A 20% relative risk reduction in the primary outcome (recurrent stroke or death) was observed within 30 days in the ticagrelor group compared to the aspirin group (45).
+Based on a new definition of efficacy and safety endpoints, this double-blind randomized trial of dual antiplatelet therapy showed a net clinical benefit that outweighed the hemorrhagic risk.
+In terms of absolute risk reduction transformed into patient numbers, in a cohort of 1000 patients treated with ticagrelor-aspirin therapy for 30 days as opposed to aspirin alone, there would be an estimated reduction of 12 major ischemic events (composite of ischemic stroke and nonhemorrhagic death) and an additional three major hemorrhage events (composite of intracerebral hemorrhage and fatal bleeding) (44).

-Patients with posterior circulation transient ischemic attacks due to extracranial vertebral stenosis may be treated surgically or by the endovascular approach, although these methods are uncommon and reserved for patients with recurrent symptoms refractory to medical therapy (49).
+Patients with posterior circulation transient ischemic attacks due to extracranial vertebral stenosis may be treated surgically or by the endovascular approach, although their usefulness is still uncertain and reserved for patients with recurrent symptoms refractory to medical therapy (55).
 Potential surgical treatments include arterial reimplantation, extracranial to intracranial anastomosis, surgical endarterectomy, and endovascular angioplasty with or without stenting.
 Revascularization procedures (extra- or intracranial) are influenced by location of stenosis or occlusion, patients’ symptoms, and the surgeon’s experience.
 Extracranial reconstructions include transposition of the vertebral artery on the common carotid artery (proximal vertebral artery stenosis) and vertebral to carotid bypass (vertebral artery stenosis distal to the origin).
-Intracranial revascularization procedures include several bypasses: the superficial temporal artery, occipital artery or external carotid artery to the superior cerebellar artery, posterior cerebral artery, posterior inferior cerebellar artery, or anterior inferior cerebellar artery (15).
+Intracranial revascularization procedures include several bypasses: the superficial temporal artery, occipital artery or external carotid artery to the superior cerebellar artery, posterior cerebral artery, posterior inferior cerebellar artery, or anterior inferior cerebellar artery (16).
 There is no good evidence that endarterectomy in the posterior circulation is useful.

 Although knowledge, experience, and technological advances in endovascular stroke treatment have evolved over the last few years, the role of neurointerventional procedures in patients with posterior ischemic stroke—particularly in the setting of intracranial stenosis—needs to be appropriately defined in light of the trials mentioned above.